 Eye Exam in Chicago, IL

-- John Bello, M.D., our Ophthalmologist in Chicago, performs every eye exam at our practice
+- John Bello, M.D. or Jasmeet Dhaliwal, M.D., our Ophthalmologists in Chicago, will perform your eye exam at our practice

 - Benefits of seeing an Ophthalmologist versus an Optometrist include:

 - Specialize in medical and surgical eye care